 So, these countless sets of data interfaces with custom-built shipment statuses are a primary reason that supply chains have major data interoperability challenges.
 Moreover, this situation is getting worse.
 This is because supply chain operations are getting more complex and collaborative.
 Hence, the need for seamless interoperability is even more critical.

 For instance, international and intermodal shipping require precise shipment status updates.
 This is due to their need for visibility across numerous shipment-related events, which include not only operational but also administrative and financial activities.
 Indeed, supply chain organizations need clarity on such events as border crossings, financial dealings, and handovers to other carriers.
-Unfortunately, these complex operations often suffer from incomplete, inaccurate, and untimely tracking updates, negatively impacting multiple stakeholders.
+Unfortunately, these complex operations often suffer from incomplete, inaccurate, and delayed tracking updates, negatively impacting multiple stakeholders.
 This ongoing issue poses a significant challenge to our increasingly intricate and collaborative supply chains.

 To sum it up, this massive and continuing failure in data interoperability is a supply chain nightmare!
 Indeed, this problem hobbles supply chains from achieving their basic function – getting the right product to the right place at the right time.
 To do this paramount supply chain function, we need to have data that is accurate, complete, and timely.
 So, it is impossible for supply chains to work well when there is a lack of data interoperability between different systems and partners.
-For more details on exactly what is data interoperability, its benefits, and ways to improve it, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation
+For more details on exactly what is data interoperability, its benefits, and ways to improve it, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.

 3. Example of Misunderstanding a Proprietary, Custom-Built Shipment Status.